-Likely Scenario Assumptions Level of Reasons and effect of uncertainty A uncertainty Asset Lifecycle Council will invest in its owned infrastructure relating to flood protection, land drainage and river assets to ensure resilience and level of service to be provided by the infrastructure.
+Likely Scenario Assumptions Level of uncertainty Reasons and effect of uncertainty Asset Lifecycle Council will invest in its owned infrastructure relating to flood protection, land drainage and river assets to ensure resilience and level of service to be provided by the infrastructure.
 Information contained in this Infrastructure Strategy is based on current known information which has been used to determine issues and understand the asset management requirement for a 30-year horizon.
-The Council has sufficient funds to replace significant assets at the end of their useful lives.
-The Council has sufficient known information to support its asset lifecycle costs.
 Medium The continued development of asset management systems including forecasting and modelling tools will continue through Years 1 to 10.
 It is expected that maturity in asset management systems and consolidation of known information will provide Council an improved basis of determining capital renewals (increased levels of service) costs.
-Asset lifecycle costs are based on useful remaining lives, condition assessments and replacement values as of 30 th June 2023, which has been drawn from known information available in Councils current systems.
-Demand for Level of Service Territorial Authorities through their respective planning processes will indicate growth across some areas of Otago in the short and long term, 30-year horizon.
-That there will be a demand for flood protection, land drainage and river management and an associated level of service changes due to continued investment and land use change in both urban and rural areas.
-Low That communities and other utility providers (rail, airport and roading networks) will expect the same (or increased) level of service in the future as to meet demand.
+Asset lifecycle costs are based on useful remaining lives, condition assessments and replacement values as of 30th June 2023, which has been drawn from known information available in Councils current systems.
+Demand for Level of Service Territorial Authorities through their respective planning processes will indicate growth across some areas of Otago in the short and long term, 30-year horizon. demand for flood Low That communities and other utility providers (rail, airport and roading networks) will expect the same (or increased) level of service in the future as to meet demand.
 Communities and other utility providers will be able to pay additional costs to maintain or (increase) that level of service.
-Natural Disaster 1 · Events across New Zealand have shown that natural disaster through prolonged weather events has had a destructive effect on infrastructure and communities.
+Natural Disaster Events across New Zealand have shown that natural disaster through prolonged weather events has had a destructive effect on infrastructure and communities.
 No allowance has been made in investment programmes for repairs to scheme assets resulting from natural disasters.
 Natural disasters occur and exceed forecast expenditure and compromise infrastructure functionality.
 Medium Responding to major weather events or other natural disasters is funded through insurance (where insurable) and scheme reserves in response to events.
 Council has insurance for its above ground fixed assets, such as pumps, control structures etc. Floodbanks are not insured and rely on self-insurance.
 Council has material damage cover for its specified assets, detailed in relevant insurance schedules.
 The excess for its material damage policy is generally \$5,000 unless the cause of damage is landslip/subsidence which incurs a \$50,000 excess and damage caused by flood has a \$100,000 excess as at the 2023 renewal.
 Damage caused by Natural Disaster has an excess of 2.5% of sum insured (minimum \$5000).
 Council is not able to purchase insurance cover for floodbanks as they are considered as above ground large mounds of earth and as such, they are deemed uninsurable, and insurance cover is not available.
-It is for this
+It is for this reason that Council provides the mechanism of being self-insured for floodbank assets, which draws damage expenditure from respective scheme reserves.